 "What we need to find is a large group of pokémon.
 Maybe a flock of pidgey."

-As they turned back Webster spotted something and grabbed Vander's raincoat sleeve.
-With the boy's attention he pointed to a nearby tree with several kakuna hanging from it.
+Webster spotted something and grabbed Vander's raincoat sleeve.
+He pointed to a nearby tree with several kakuna hanging from it.

-They moved on and came to a river.
+They moved on and found a river.
 It looked to be flowing south, past Viridian City and towards the northern edge of Pallet Town.

-"I remember crossing a bridge with my dad when we went to visit Professor Oak."
 He followed the river with his eyes.
 "It looks deep and the current's pretty strong.
-Webster, could you drag us both against the current if you had to?"
+Could you drag us both against the current if you had to?"